 Level 3- This is the extreme level of care unit and is dedicated to newborns weighing less than 1200 grams.
 They have a gestational maturity period of fewer than 30 weeks.

 Insights to PICUs

-PICU is referred to as paediatric intensive care units.
-These units occupy a special area in the hospital area to provide medical care to unhealthy infants, children, teenagers and young adults.
-These are managed by qualified paediatricians, surgeons, respiratory therapists, nurses and medical staff.
+PICU is referred to as the pediatric intensive care units.
+These units occupy a special area in the hospital area to provide medical care to unhealthy infants, children, teenagers, and young adults.
+These are managed by qualified pediatricians, surgeons, respiratory therapists, nurses, and medical staff.
 Here, complex technology equipment is used such as mechanical ventilators and monitoring systems.

 The factors that may lead a patient to admit to PICUs include,

 Respiratory failure that requires mechanical ventilators or additional support systems.